seofuckoff/seofuckoff.github.io/README.md

 # SEO?
 Fuck off!

-Question for you: Is content _really_ google's ranking factor number one?
+Question: Is content _really_ google's ranking factor number one?
 Or is technical on- and off-page SEO more important?

 I deliberately don't use any pictures here. (yeah, no fucking alt-text, I know, we read the same technical shit about truly important on-page SEO, fuck off!)